aadityapajju/Learner-Managemet-System-Using-OOP/README.md

 Learner Management System
-Created LMS using OOPs to explore in depth concepts of Inheritance, Polymorphism, Abstraction, Encapsulation, Compositions and Constructors.
+Created LMS using OOPs, to explore in depth concepts of Inheritance, Polymorphism, Abstraction, Encapsulation, Compositions and Constructors.